 Fast user switching

 At press time, some users had reported problems with FileVault resetting or destroying data for Safari, Address Book, Mail, Keychain, and the Dock.
-Apple is aware of the problem and has issued advice – see page 28 for more information.
+Apple is aware of the problem and has issued advice.

-I don’t want to waste too many words on font management because it’s covered on page 116.
-But the new Font Book makes font management easier than it has ever been in any version of the Mac OS.
+I don’t want to waste too many words on font management, but the new Font Book makes font management easier than it has ever been in any version of the Mac OS.
 I can just see font-management software makers cowering at the thought that Apple has finally addressed this thorny issue.